-What is my style of therapy?
+What is our style of therapy?

-How long does therapy take?
+How long does couples therapy take?

-Do I tell you what to do?
+Will we tell you what to do?

 What is an MFT?

-Marriage and Family Therapists have a specialization in systemic or relational therapy, and believe that throughout life we exist in a number of relationships that directly and indirectly impact our well-being.
+Marriage and Family Therapists (MFT) have a specialization in systemic or relational therapy, and believe that throughout life we exist in a number of relationships that directly and indirectly impact our well-being.
 Examining the behaviors of all family members and the way these behaviors affect everyone, not only individual family members, but also relationships between family members and the family unit as a whole.
 As such, treatment is usually divided between time spent on individual therapy and time spent on couple therapy, family therapy, or both, if necessary.
 Our relationships with family, friends, co-workers and neighbors influence and create our individual experience.
 The theory behind MFT is that regardless of whether a problem appears to be within an individual or within a family, getting other family members involved in the therapeutic process will result in more effective solutions.
 MFT is goal-oriented and works toward an established end result.

 What is EFT?

 Emotionally Focused Couples Therapy (EFT) is an evidence-based treatment approach with the goal of emotional reconnection between partners.
 Developed by Dr. Susan Johnson, EFT is based on John Bowlby’s revolutionary attachment research.
 Adult attachment relationships are believed to have the same survival function as the mother-child bond, since ideally these attachments can provide the same love, comfort, support, and protection throughout the lifespan.
 However due to our relationship histories and the negative interaction cycles we get into with our partners, many of us have difficulties with trust and expressing vulnerable emotion to those who mean the most to us.
 Using EFT, couples began to recognize and eventually express their primary emotions and needs that are often hidden or disguised by the harsh and angry words used in repetitive self-defeating patterns of conflict.
-To learn more refer to the EFT website: www.iceeft.com